ayoubben18/invoicer-sst/README.md

 # Workflow

-The application uses AWS Step Functions to manage the provider onboarding process.
+The application uses AWS Step Functions to manage the provider and product onboarding process.
 Here's the workflow:

 ```mermaid
 stateDiagram-v2